flameJam/file-access-log-agent/README.md

 `java -javaagent:your/path/to/FileAccessAgent_deploy.jar yourHelloWorld.java`

-The file containing the output will be a simple formatted JSON file, the location of which is configured in `file_access_agent.properties:output_file_location`
+The file containing the output will be a simple formatted JSON file, the location of which is configured in `file_access_agent.properties:output_file_location`.
+If you wish to override the preconfigured location export the new location to `FILE_ACCESS_AGENT_OUTPUT`, like so:

+`export FILE_ACCESS_AGENT_OUTPUT=/path/to/new/location/file_prefix_`

+The path has to be either absolute or will be interpreted as relative from the working directory during the execution of the instrumented program.
+The resulting file will look like this: `/path/to/your/location/file_prefix_<timestamp-in-millis-since-1970>.json`

 ### Debug Mode
 For activating the debug mode set the environment variable `FILE_ACCESS_AGENT_DEBUG=true`.